 - Child A "Child Worker" is defined as someone who has not reached their 15th birthday, or any higher age specified in local law for completing mandatory schooling or beginning full time work.
 The legal minimum age of work can vary depending on the country and so suppliers should seek guidance from national law. - Child Labour Is often defined as work that deprives children of their childhood, their potential and their dignity, and that is harmful to their social, physical and mental development.
-This refers to work that is mentally, physically, socially or morally dangerous and harmful to children, and interferes with their schooling. i.e., depriving them of the opportunity to attend school, obliging them to leave school prematurely; or requiring them to attempt to combine school attendance with excessively long and heavy work. - Hazardous Work Any work which, by its nature or the circumstances in which it is conducted, is likely to harm the health, safety or morals of Children.
-This includes working with chemicals, machinery or electrics; working in confined spaces, at height or in excessively hot or cold conditions; being exposed to dust, fumes or loud noise; lifting or carrying heavy loads; working overtime or working at night. - Young Worker A young person who is legally entitled to work i.e., above the minimum age of employment of 15 and below the age of 18.
+This refers to work that is mentally, physically, socially or morally dangerous and harmful to children, and interferes with their schooling. i.e., depriving them of the opportunity to attend school, obliging them to leave school prematurely; or requiring them to attempt to combine school attendance with excessively long and heavy work. - Hazardous Work Any work which, by its nature or the circumstances in which it is conducted, is likely to harm the health, safety or morals of Children or of which exposes children to sexual abuse.
+This includes working with chemicals, machinery or electrics; working in confined spaces, at height or in excessively hot or cold conditions; being exposed to dust, fumes or loud noise; lifting or carrying heavy loads; working overtime or working at night. - Young Worker A young person who is legally entitled to work i.e., above the minimum age of employment of 15 and below the age of 18. - Heavy Work (in the context of child labour) refers to work which is likely to be harmful or dangerous to children's health. - Worst forms of child labour: comprises a) all forms of slavery or practices similar to slavery, such as the sale and trafficking of children, debt bondage and serfdom and forced labour, including forced or compulsory recruitment of children for use in armed conflict; b) the use, procuring or offering of a child for prostitution, for the production of pornography or for pornographic performance; c) the use, procuring or offering of a child for illicit activities, in particular for production and trafficking of drugs as defined in the relevant international treaties; d) work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children (C182,Article 3).